What to do in Paris in September

 September Day Trips from Paris

 Versailles is a great place to visit for a day trip.
-It can be quickly reached by private car or RER train from the city’s center.
+It can be quickly reached by private car or RER C train from the city’s center.
 I recommend purchasing a Paris Pass or tickets in advance to skip the line.
 This time of year, it will still be busy.
 You can enjoy a bike ride through the town, and there is a market where you can purchase picnic items for lunch in the gardens.
 There is plenty to see in Versailles to keep you busy for a full day.
-You can take a guided tour of Versailles for a more in depth visit.
+You can take a guided tour of Versailles for a more in-depth visit.

 Spend an Afternoon in The Latin Quarter

 Enjoy the city of light from the rooftop at Hotel Dame des Arts.
-You will find incredible views of the city including Notre Dame cathedral and the Eiffel Tower.
+You will find incredible views of the city, including Notre Dame Cathedral and the Eiffel Tower.
 Right before sunset is the best time to reserve a table.
-Autumn sunsets are incredibly colorful and you cannot beat the view.
+Autumn sunsets are incredibly colorful, and you cannot beat the view.
 It is one of the best in the city.

 Where to Picnic in Paris in September

-Buying a baguette, cheese, charcuterie, and wine from local vendors or a market in different Paris parts is easy.
+Buying a baguette, cheese, charcuterie, and wine from local vendors or a market in different parts of Paris is easy.
 A few key words: a fromagerie is a cheese shop, a boulangerie is to buy a baguette, and you can buy charcuterie at a boucher. (butcher) They will sell all of these items at a market or grocery store.

 The base of the Seine River is the perfect place for a picnic.
 The Seine runs through the heart of Paris and separates the left and right banks.
-You will see plenty of people tourists and Parisians enjoying a picnic.
+You will see plenty of tourists and Parisians enjoying a picnic.
 This is a solo activity, a date night, or something to do with friends.

 Explore the Parisian Parks in September